The theology company logo

 We have defined personal religion as everything that a person learns after birth.
 Personal religion is very much influenced by public religion, the collective learning of a community.
 Let us no longer be deceived by old fogglies, dead or alive.
 Let us get together and learn anew how to live and love in peace with our world.
 This needs to be a critical (error tolerant and error resistant) process, taking every point of view into consideration wherever we need to formulate a common path.

-We look for a change of heart away from politically motivated idealism into real scientific theology.
-Theology and theologians need a new direction.
-The time has come to see ancient texts for what they are and start looking at god face to face.
-We must recognize that god is not hidden, but here, for us all to see and agree on.
-In this site, we try to give an account of the world which removes any doubt that it is divine, and so set theology off on this new quest.
+We look for a change of heart away from ancient politically motivated idealism into real scientific theology.
+The old gods are mostly warlords of one sort or another, and as Henry Ford might have said, war is bunk, We may see ancient texts as ancient history as we at our modern God face to face.
+We must recognize that God is not hidden, but here, for us all to see and agree on.
+In this site, we try to give an account of the Universe which removes any doubt that it is divine, and so welcome theology to the scientific fold.
+Henry Ford - Wikiquote

 Books